mcp-rune 0.107.0

 options: [

-{ label: 'All platforms', description: 'Skip — rule applies everywhere' },
+{ label: 'All tasks', description: 'Skip — project applies to all tasks' },

 ]